KatieSylvester/un_data_python/README.md

 <br>

 ## <a name="general-information"></a>General Information
 The goal of this individual project was to explore data from the United Nations, specifically looking at GDP per capita and the percent of the population's internet access across a ten year timeframe (2004-2014).
+The two datasets were merged and analyzed with Python.
 <br>
 <br>